joelob99/flatAsaAcl/README.md

 ## Summary

-Because complicate ACL can not understand easy, often desired simple ACL.
+Because complicate ACL can not understand easy, often desired to convert to simple ACL.
+In some cases, that is requested from only the configuration file.
 This script flattens ACL in the Cisco ASA configuration.
 Also, it can look up the specified addresses in the flattened ACL to confirm whether the addresses match.

 Note that the ACL flattened can not input to Cisco ASA.
 It is to make complicate ACL easy to understand.